Getting on the air at Diamond Head History of Broadcasting in Hawaii

 KDYX-AM, KGMB-AM, Ala Wai

 First broadcast on May 11, 1922 as KDYX, sponsored by the Honolulu Star-Bulletin on 833 kHz.
 Additional information available at this web page.
 Per Barry Mishkind, the callsign KDYX was deleted in 1924.
 On June 30, 1928, Radio Sales Corp was transmitting KGHB on 1320 kHz.
-By June 30, 1930, the callsign changed to KGMB in 1930 mirroring the initials of the first chief engineer George M. Bowls, transmitted on 1320 kHz and was owned by the Honolulu Broadcasting Company.
+By December 31, 1929, the callsign changed to KGMB in 1930 mirroring the initials of George and Margaret Burke (per grandson Barney Burke), transmitted 500 watts on 1320 kHz from the Hawaiian Trust Building and was owned by the Honolulu Broadcasting Company.
+(RSB Dec 31, 1929)

 On January 1, 1937, KGMB-AM transmitted 1,000 watts on 1320 kHz.
 It was used in an attempt to direction find and locate Amelia Earhart in July 1937.
 Reference.